- Movie Reviews

 - Top Tips

-Not suitable under 13; not recommended under 15 due to intense violence including torture, and disturbing scenes
+Not suitable under 13; parental guidance to 15 (Intense violence including torture, and disturbing scenes)

 This topic contains:

 |Children under 13||Not suitable due to intense violence including torture, and disturbing scenes.|